angular-sanctuary/learn-angular/src/content/docs/practical-course/create-task/event-binding.md

 We will create a `createTask` function to handle the form submission.
 For this step, we'll just log the form data to the console.

+#### Instructions

-Open the `src/app/task-form/task-form.component.ts` file.
+1. Open the `src/app/task-form/task-form.component.ts` file.

-Replace the content of the file with the following code:
+2. Replace the content of the file with the following code:

 ```typescript ins={"Add the createTask method": 10-14}
 // task-form.component.ts